nelsonaloysio/gnnet24/README.md

 **Notes:**

+* Additional models are included to reproduce the results reported in the [TADC-SBM](https://github.com/nelsonaloysio/tadc-sbm) paper (IEEE ISCC'25).
 * The TGC model is **not** compatible with the included dataset format in this repo (see [original repository](https://github.com/MGitHubL/Deep-Temporal-Graph-Clustering)).

 ## Requirements